- Behavioral Health Therapists

 - Jessica Stefanski - Ottawa/Sheridan :: (231) 412-6454

 (Jessica Stefanski, LMSW)

 Jessica is a Licensed Clinical Social Worker and earned her Master’s Degree in Social Work from Grand Valley State University and her Bachelor’s Degree in Social Work from Central Michigan University.
-She has ten years of experience working in the field in a variety of settings.
+Jessica has been working in the social work field in a variety of settings since 2008.
 Her primary focus is in clinical social work providing mental health therapy to adults, children and adolescents who are presenting with a wide range of life stressors or adjustment concerns to individuals who are managing more long term or chronic mental health symptoms.

 Jessica has a strong focus on client advocacy and empowerment.
 She is trained in providing Trauma-Focused Cognitive Behavioral Therapy to children and their families who have been impacted by trauma.
 Jessica also utilizes EMDR (Eye Movement Desensitization and Reprocessing) an approach to psychotherapy utilizing the Adaptive Information Processing model that includes eye movements or other bilateral stimulation.
 EMDR enables individuals to heal from emotional distress that is a result of disturbing life experiences, including trauma, attachment concerns, anxiety/panic disorder, grief/loss.
 She has also received further training in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Mindfulness and Play Therapy.
 Jessica is also a member of the National Association of Social Workers.